UB-Mannheim/PalMA/INSTALL.md

 ## Webserver configuration

+Example configuration files are provided in the `examples` subdirectory, particularly
+* `palma.apache.conf`: configuration file for apache, should go to `/etc/apache2/conf-available/palma.conf` and then be activated by `a2enconf palma`
+* `palma.nginx.conf`: configuration file for nginx, should go to `/etc/ngnx/sites-available/palma` and linked to `/etc/ngnx/sites-enabled/palma`
+* `palma.php.ini`: php configuration file for apache2 and nginx, should go to `/etc/php/7.x/apache2/conf.d` or `/etc/php/7.x/fpm/conf.d`, respectively.

 ### Apache

 The PHP default configuration for the Apache2 webserver permits file uploads up to 2 MB.
 This limit is too low for typical documents (images, office documents, pdf).
-Change the setting `upload_max_filesize` in `/etc/php/7.0/apache2/php.ini`.
-10 MB is a good value.
 There is another limit for the maximum size of HTML posts with a default value of 8 MB.
 As this is less than the 10 MB needed for file uploads, the setting `post_max_size` must also be increased by setting it to 10 MB.
+Refer to `examples/palma.php.ini` for ready-to-use settings and copy the file to its proper location (see above).

 PalMA uses `.htaccess` to protect the database and the uploads directory.
 To enable this feature, Apache2 needs this section in file